Updated on February 3, 2023

 • If domestic abuse is an ongoing issue in the relationship

-• Only one partner has a desire to enter rehab
+• Only one partner has the desire to enter rehab

 • One or both partners do not want to continue the relationship after rehab